Luis Salgado

 Luis Salgado (born August 30, 1980 in Bayamón, Puerto Rico) is a Puerto Rican performer, director, choreographer, and producer.
 His career has led him to Broadway, film, television, and stages around the world.
 He served as associate director and choreographer of Cirque du Soleil's Paramour that opened April 16, 2019 at the Neue Flora theatre in Hamburg, Germany.
 He has worked with directors, choreographers and performers such as Andy Blankenbuehler, Jerry Mitchell, Sergio Trujillo, Lin-Manuel Miranda, Patti LuPone, Laura Benanti, Patrick Dempsey and Diego Luna.

 Personal life

-Salgado was born in Bayamón, Puerto Rico, and raised in a nearby town called Vega Alta, Puerto Rico.
+Salgado was born in Bayamón, Puerto Rico, and raised in a nearby Vega Alta, Puerto Rico.
 He studied theatre in 1998 at the University of Puerto Rico.
-He moved to New York City in 2012, and currently resides in Manhattan with his wife and child.
+He moved to New York City in 2002, and currently resides in Manhattan with his wife and child.